Steve McClaren: Newcastle United

 On 10 June 2015, McClaren was appointed as the replacement for caretaker manager John Carver as head coach of Premier League side Newcastle United.
 He signed a three-year deal with the club, with an option to extend the contract to eight years.
 He was also appointed to the Newcastle United board of directors, along with chief scout Graham Carr and club ambassador Bobby Moncur.
 On 18 October, after eight matches without a win, McClaren won his first Premier League game as manager of Newcastle with a 6–2 home victory against Norwich City.
 This was McClaren's first win in the Premier League since his Middlesbrough side beat West Ham 2–0 on 17 April 2006.

 Six days after a 3–1 home defeat to AFC Bournemouth, McClaren was dismissed by Newcastle on 11 March 2016.

 Return to Derby County

-McClaren returned to Derby on 12 October 2016 for a second spell as manager after the departure of Nigel Pearson.
+McClaren returned to Derby on 12 October 2016 for a second spell as manager, after the departure of Nigel Pearson.
 His first game in charge during his second spell was a 1–0 home win against Leeds United.
+In his early months, McClaren was able to guide Derby away from the relegation zone and towards the play-off positions.
 He was dismissed on 12 March 2017 after a 3–0 loss to Brighton.

-Maccabi Tel Aviv

-In August 2017, McClaren joined Maccabi Tel Aviv as a coaching consultant.
-He vacated the post on 28 December.